GLabat/puppet-orange/README.md

 # puppet-orange

-`puppet-orange` is a nodeJS Puppeteer script.
+`puppet-orange` is a NodeJS Puppeteer script.
 Its purpose is to check for the eligibility of a postal address to the Orange fiber offer.
 Given an address, the script validates the status of this address on the Orange eligibility website.
+> Minimal NodeJs version: 8 (use of `util.promisify`).

 # Install & run